mcsmithers/Cast_Iron_Decoding_Encoding/README.md

 # Decoder

 ### Summary
-This is a program in Python I have written to take in a list of numbers, convert that into hex bits, make the hex bits into string, and then write to a file.
+This is a program in Python I have written to take in a list of numbers, convert that into hex bits, make the hex bits into string, and then write to a text file.
+It is an exercise to experiement without using any libraries to observe byte manipulation.

 ### Requirements
 To run this, you will need [Python 3](python.org) on your system.

+### To Run
-Once you have that installed, clone this repository, navigate to the directory, and simple type in `python encoder.py`
+Once you have Python 3 installed, clone this repository, navigate to the directory, and simple type in `python encoder.py` and you're good to go.